hashicorp/vagrant/docs/getting-started/index.md

 to build configurable, lightweight, and portable virtual machines dynamically.
-The first couple pages serve to introduce you to Vagrant and what it has to offer while the rest of the guide is a technical walkthrough for building a fully functional Ruby on Rails development environment.
+The first couple pages serve to introduce you to Vagrant and what it has to offer while the rest of the guide is a technical walkthrough for building a fully functional web development environment.
 The getting started guide concludes by explaining how to package the newly created vagrant environment so other developers can get up and running in just a couple commands.